Cubical Quad Antenna

 Cubical quad beam antenna with reflector director and direction of maximum radiation

-An alternative method is to insert a short circuit stub.
+An alternative method of lengthening and shortening the parasitic elements is to insert a stub.
 This has the advantage that the element can be made exactly the same size as the driven element, and this may have some mechanical advantages for the quad beam antenna.

 In the same way that the element spacing played a large part in the design of the Yagi beam antenna, the same is found for the quad.
 In general a spacing of around 0.15 to 0.2 of a wavelength is used.
 This conveniently gives a feed impedance of around 50Ω.